alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+* This allows you to view the web page content in a readable format.

 If a packet is dropped
 ----------------------